phillipcrout/phillipcrout.github.io/reading.md

 [Flexible Imputation of Missing Data](https://stefvanbuuren.name/fimd/sec-MCAR.html)

-Once you've worked in biostatistics for a while you start to get very suspicious of bookdown websites.
-They look incredible, but the barrier to entry is low enough that the content quality doesn't live up to the typsetting.
+Once you've worked in biostatistics for a while you start to get very suspicious of Bookdown websites.
+They look incredible, but the barrier to entry is low enough that often the content's quality doesn't live up to its typesetting.
 This book is a huge exception to the trend and it's existence in the public domain is greatly appreciated.

 ---